Helkafen/find-tfbs/README.md

 ## How to build

-Install [rustup](https://www.rust-lang.org/tools/install) and the clang package, then run the following:
+Install [rustup](https://www.rust-lang.org/tools/install), and the clang compiler (using your package manager), then run the following in find-tfbs's root directory:

 ```console
 cargo build --release